kriszwart/ZwartifyOSv1/README.md

 ---

+## 🌱 Why Open Source?

+ZwartifyOS is open source because we believe:

+- **Agent platforms should be transparent and auditable** - You should know exactly what your agents are doing
+- **Users should own their agents and data, not rent them** - No vendor lock-in, no monthly fees for basic functionality
+- **Innovation comes from open collaboration, not walled gardens** - The best ideas come from the community
+- **Middlemen who add no value beyond access control are rip-off merchants** - If you can run it yourself, you should be able to

+If you're building an agent system, make it open source.
+Let users self-host.
+Don't be a gatekeeper charging for access to something they can run themselves.
+The value is in the code, the tools, the architecture—not in artificial scarcity.

+---

-## 🎯 What is LeadnamicOS Good For?
+## 🎯 What is ZwartifyOS Good For?

-**LeadnamicOS is a production-ready template for building AI agent platforms.**
+**ZwartifyOS is a production-ready template for building AI agent platforms.**

 ### **Perfect For:**